openpaperwork/libpillowfight/README.md

 ### Stroke Width Transformation

-This algorithm extract text from natural scenes images.
+This algorithm extracts text from natural scenes images.

 To find text, it looks for strokes.
 Note that it doesn't appear to work well on scanned documents because strokes are too small.